 First, the team chooses a product for advertising.
 No matter how many goods you have on the site, you can’t promote all of them at once.
 It’ll be too expensive.
-When picking a product to advertise, the team of The Auto Merch uses the following criteria:
+When picking a product to advertise, the team behind the store uses the following criteria:

-- The product must be popular.
-Even if you haven’t sold a single item, there are more or less reliable ways to tell whether it’s popular on the market.
+Even if you have little to no ecommerce experience, there are more or less reliable ways to tell whether an item is popular on the market.
 We’ve discussed a great method of finding dropshipping goods earlier, but the idea is to check how many likes, comments and shares similar products get on social media or how many sales they make on AliExpress or Amazon.

 After that, the team prepares the corresponding product page.
 They add customer reviews with photos of the item, write a description with GIFs (if possible), improve the page’s loading speed, etc. The idea is to make a perfect product page that won’t disappoint visitors who come after seeing the ads.